Faveod/ruby-tree-sitter/README.md

 ```

-You can now jump into a REPL and start experimenting with Grenadier:
+You can now jump into a REPL and start experimenting with `ruby-tree-sitter`:

 ```console
 bundle exec rake console